-The phytotoxic2 properties of slicken deposits has led to many areas of bare ground in the UCFR floodplain (combined, these deposits equate to several acres of exposed ground).
+The phytotoxic3 properties of slicken deposits has led to many areas of bare ground in the UCFR floodplain (combined, these deposits equate to several acres of exposed ground).
 The lack of vegetation, combined with the fine-grained qualities of the soil itself, make these areas highly erodible.
 These areas are also relatively impermeable to water, so rain tends to either pond up (i.e., if the slicken is contained by a berm or other high spots) or runoff into the river (Figure 8).
 We found clear flow paths leading from slickens to the river in 50 of the slickens we surveyed (Figure 9).
-We observed mineral salts forming on the surface of slickens.
-These salts wick to the surface as slickens dry out can be colored blue, green, white, or grey depending on the chemical composition.
+We also observed mineral salts forming on the surface of slickens.
+These salts wick to the surface as slickens dry out, and can be colored blue, green, white, or grey depending on their chemical composition (see cover photo).
 These salts are easily dissolved in water and are an acute risk to aquatic life during rain events.